-Laercio Redondo is a Brazilian-born artist based in Rio de Janeiro and Stockholm.
-He received his MFA at Konstfack, University of Art, Crafts and Design in Stockholm, Sweden.
-He is the recipient of various grants, among them, the Akademie Schloss Solitude fellowship in Stuttgart, Germany and the IASPIS residency program in Stockholm, Sweden.
+Laercio Redondo, a Brazilian-born artist, received his MFA at Konstfack, University College of Art, Craft and Design in Stockholm, Sweden.
 In his artistic research Redondo engages extensively with collective memory and its erasure in society.
-His work is often based on the interpretation of specific events in relation to the city, architecture and historical representation.
+His work is often based on the interpretation of specific events in relation to the city, architecture, and historical representation.